Introduction

 --bind 127.0.0.1:8081

-The server exposes two endpoints:
+The server exposes three endpoints:

 curl -X POST http://localhost:8081/observe \